qq279787304/learngit/readme.txt

-git is a version control system.ok hahaadd
+git is a version control adddd system.ok hahaadd